Data File Extensions

 Apache Arrow IPC Stream

-The Apache Arrow IPC Stream format (.arrow) is a binary file format designed for efficient data tran...
+The Apache Arrow IPC Stream format is a serialization format designed for efficient data transfer and storage, particula...

 ASCII Grid

-The ASCII Grid file format (.asc) is a plain text raster data format commonly used for representing ...
+The ASCII Grid file format (.asc) is a plain text file format used to represent raster data, typically elevation models,...

 .autocad (dwg, dxf)